Dany-Boy55/Addressable-WS2812-LED-controller/README.md

 New features on V1.5:
 * Added "Color Gradient" and "Color Fade" effects
 * Improved stability for the arduino sketch and fixed some overflow errors
+* Extended the rate from 0-20 to 0-50 to allow for faster/slower effects
+* Improved the color calculations in the arduino for smoother transitions

 Thanks for checking this project out!
 If you have any ideas for improvements or more features, let me know!